ImATechnophile/ImATechnophile/README.md

 Skills: Polyglot developer

+- 🔭 Currently working on developing Intelligent Automantion Platform.
-- 🔭 I’m currently working on Developing Microservices.
+- 🔭 Parallely working on Developing Microservices.
 Angular for client and Spring Boot for server.
-- 🌱 Also, working on developing Intelligent Automantion Platform.
-- 🌱 Passionate in frontend automation using Cypress.
+- 🌱 Passionate about every aspects of the SDLC.
-- 🌱 I’m currently doing my hobby projects in React and ML powered UI using TensorFlow.js
+- 🌱 Doing my hobby projects in React and ML powered UI using TensorFlow.js

 - 😄 Pronouns: ImATechnophile